Density profile of a self-gravitating polytropic turbulent fluid in the context of ensembles of molecular clouds: Conclusions

 In the presented paper we obtain an equation for the density profile function in a self-gravitating polytropic spherically symmetric turbulent fluid.
 It is appropriate to describe the conditions near to the core of an averaged representative of a whole class of molecular clouds (MCs) with one and the same PDF, sizes, boundary densities and temperatures \citep{DVK_2017}.
 The model is a modification of the framework established in \citet{DS_2018, DS_2019} changing the thermodynamics of the gas near to the very small and dense core from an isothermal ($\Gamma=1$) to a polytropic equation of state with index $\Gamma>1$.
 Assuming steady state in the cloud as the matter accretes through its outer boundary and passes through all spatial scales down to the core, we show that the total energy per unit mass is an invariant with respect to the fluid flow.
 The obtained non-linear integral equation for the density profile function reproduces the Bernoulli equation for our model and describes the balance of the kinetic, thermal and gravitational energy of a fluid element.

-We propose also a method to obtain an approximate solution for the density profile in a power-law form.
+We propose also a method to obtain an approximate solution for the density profile $\rho(l)\propto l^{-p}$.
 This allows us to derive a power-law PDF in the dense cloud regions (where self-gravity is important) as found from observations \citep{Schneider_ea_2015c} and numerical simulations \citep{KNW_2011, Veltchev_ea_2019}.
 Four solutions are obtained under different assumptions for the importance of the accretion kinetic term, thermal term or both with respect to the gravitational energy.
 The solutions correspond to different density profiles, polytropic exponents and energy balance equations for a fluid element.
-Only one of them, with density profile of slope $-3$ and polytropic exponent $\Gamma=4/3$, applies to the PDFs in the dense cloud regions.
-In particular, it yields a second power-law tail, in agreement with some observational and numerical works \citep{Schneider_ea_2015c, KNW_2011, Marinkova_ea_2020}.
-The first power-law tail at lower densities can be assessed from the consideration of the isothermal outer shells \citep{DS_2018, DS_2019}
+Two of the obtained solutions ($p=3/2$, $1<\Gamma<4/3$) and ($p=3$, $\Gamma=4/3$) can be interpreted as descriptions of contiguous stages of the evolution of a second power-law tail.
+The second solution applies to the detection of such power-law tail in PDFs in some observational and numerical studies of dense cloud regions \citep{Schneider_ea_2015c, KNW_2011, Marinkova_ea_2021}.
+The first power-law tail in PDFs at lower densities can be assessed from the consideration of the isothermal outer shells \citep{DS_2018, DS_2019}.

 We are aware that this offers only a possible explanation of the second power-law tail in the PDF.
 Rotation of the core, magnetic fields and feedback from new-born stars may also play a significant role for this phenomenon.
 Therefore the emergence of a second power-law tail requires a more complex theoretical description and our model should be considered as a first simple step towards it.